Electric Field Distortions in Surface Ion Traps with Integrated Nanophotonics: Design constraints imposed by grating couplers

 The grating couplers constrain the position and the geometry of the apertures in the trap electrodes.
 The light from the waveguide is coupled out at an angle $\theta$ by a grating coupler when the Bragg condition,

-{is satisfied, where $n_\mathrm{eff}$ is the effective refractive index of the grating, $m$ is the diffraction order, $\lambda$ is the wavelength and $\Lambda$ is the period of the grating.} Figure \ref{fig:grating_coupler}(a) illustrates the structure of a grating coupler.
+{is satisfied, where $m$ is the diffraction order, $\lambda$ is the wavelength, $\Lambda$ is the period of the grating and $n_\mathrm{eff}$ is the effective refractive index of the grating.} The effective refractive index can be approximated as a weighted average of the refractive indices associated with the guided mode in the waveguide, \( n_\mathrm{WG} \), and the cladding region, \( n_\mathrm{clad} \), according to

+Here, the duty cycle \( f \) represents the fraction of the waveguide region within one grating period and is defined as \( f = l_p / \Lambda \), where \( l_p \) is the length of the waveguide region and \( \Lambda \) is the grating period.

+Figure \ref{fig:grating_coupler}(a) illustrates the structure of a grating coupler.
 A backward grating coupler emits in the direction opposite to the propagation of the guided light, resulting in a negative diffraction angle $\theta$, while a forward grating coupler diffracts the guided light with a positive diffraction angle $\theta$.
 As illustrated in figures \ref{fig:grating_coupler}(b) and (c), the grating period decreases as $\theta$ transitions from positive to negative values, while the absolute angle-to-period sensitivity $\frac{\Delta\theta}{\Delta\Lambda}$ increases.
 Additionally, shorter wavelengths require smaller grating periods and exhibit higher angle-to-period sensitivity.
 Another consideration for trap design is that, backward grating couplers emit only first-order diffraction, while forward grating couplers can generate both first and higher-order diffracted beams.

-For instance, for a Si$_3$N$_4$ forward grating coupler with a thickness of 200 nm, the second-order beam is outcoupled if $\theta > 20$°.
+For example, for a forward Si$_3$N$_4$ grating coupler with a thickness of $200~\mathrm{nm}$ at a wavelength of $760~\mathrm{nm}$, a first-order diffraction angle of $\theta = 20^\circ$ corresponds to a grating period of approximately $600~\mathrm{nm}$.
+At this period, the second-order diffraction condition is also satisfied, producing an additional beam at a backward angle of about $-67^\circ$.
+As the first-order diffraction angle $\theta$ increases, which corresponds to a further increase of the grating period, the emission angle of this second-order beam shifts continuously toward zero and can eventually become forward-directed.
 These higher order beams can cause unwanted stray light in the ion trap.
+As a result, these considerations ultimately constrain the placement of apertures through the minimum grating feature size, the tolerance on the outcoupling angle, and the potential impact of stray light.